KiboOst/jeedom_docs/other/Rhasspy/SnowboyCustomMaker/index.md

 cd SnowboyCustomMaker
 ```

-You now have three python scripts:
+You should get three python scripts:
 - **snowboyRecord.py**: Used to record your custom wakeword samples as wav files.
 - **snowboyTrain.py**: Used to generate the pmdl file from
-- utils.py: Just keep it there, used by the snowbiyRecord script.
+- utils.py: Just keep it there, used by the snowboyRecord script.

 You can have a look at these files [here](https://github.com/KiboOst/jeedom_docs/tree/master/other/Rhasspy/SnowboyCustomMaker)